Gitarcitano/febraban-bank-holidays/README.md

 Returns the next bank business day after the specified date.

 **Parameters:**
-- `date`: Start date in ISO string format or Date object
+- `date`: Start date in ISO string format (YYYY-MM-DD) or Date object

 **Returns:**
 - String with the next business day's date in ISO format